- City Manager

 - Avenue Q ( N 14th Street to N 17th Street) - $600,000

-- Phase III of Surfside Drainage Improvements including Sunset Isles, Mimosa, Jacaranda - $1,400,000
+- Phase III of Surfside Drainage Improvements including Sunset Isles, Mimosa, and Jacaranda - $1,400,000

 Sanitary Sewer Improvements